Disease & Vaccine Information

 One consideration with the recommended widespread administration of annual flu shots to all children over six months of age is interference with the acquisition of influenza antibodies acquired after recovery from type A or B influenza infections.
 The question of whether it is better for healthy children, who rarely suffer complications from flu, to get the flu and develop permanent immunity to that flu strain or whether it is better for children to get vaccinated every year to try to suppress all flu infection in early childhood is a question that has yet to be adequately answered by medical science.

-Although in the past the flu vaccine has not been recommended for healthy children, today vaccination of children between the ages of six months and 18 years is strongly recommended by the Advisory Committee on Immunization Practices (ACIP) of the CDC13 and New Jersey, Ohio, Connecticut, New York City, and Rhode Island require influenza vaccine for daycare and/ or preschool entry.14
+Although in the past the flu vaccine has not been recommended for healthy children, today vaccination of children between the ages of six months and 18 years is strongly recommended by the Advisory Committee on Immunization Practices (ACIP) of the CDC and New Jersey, Ohio, Connecticut, New York City, and Rhode Island require influenza vaccine for daycare and/ or preschool entry.

-On August 19, 2020, Massachusetts public health officials announced that all children six months of age and older attending child care, pre-school, kindergarten, K-12 and colleges and universities in Massachusetts will be required to get the influenza vaccine “to reduce flu-related illness and the overall impact of respiratory illness during the COVID-19 pandemic.”
-Massachusetts was the first state to require influenza vaccinations for all students attending kindergarten, primary and secondary schools and colleges and universities.15
+On August 19, 2020, Massachusetts public health officials announced that all children six months of age and older attending child care, pre-school, kindergarten, K-12 and colleges and universities in Massachusetts will be required to get the influenza vaccine to reduce flu-related illness and the overall impact of respiratory illness during the COVID-19 pandemic.
+Massachusetts was the first state to require influenza vaccinations for all students attending kindergarten, primary and secondary schools and colleges and universities.

-In years past, pregnancy was also a contraindication to flu vaccine but, today, the CDC recommends flu vaccine for all pregnant women.16
+In years past, pregnancy was also a contraindication to flu vaccine but, today, the CDC recommends flu vaccine for all pregnant women.

-Prior to the FDA licensing of all influenza vaccines, drug companies did not test the safety and effectiveness in pregnant women19 and little data is available on biological responses to these vaccines that could affect pregnancy and birth outcomes.20
+Prior to the FDA licensing of all influenza vaccines, drug companies did not test the safety and effectiveness in pregnant women and little data is available on biological responses to these vaccines that could affect pregnancy and birth outcomes.

-In 1999, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA)27 directed the vaccine manufacturers to take mercury out of all childhood vaccines.
+In 1999, the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA) directed the vaccine manufacturers to take mercury out of all childhood vaccines.

-In October 2001, the Institute of Medicine issued a report that said it is "biologically plausible" that mercury-containing vaccines could cause injury to the brain but there have been “too few scientific studies conducted to prove conclusively that mercury in vaccines has caused brain damage.”28
+In October 2001, the Institute of Medicine issued a report that said it is biologically plausible that mercury-containing vaccines could cause injury to the brain but there have been too few scientific studies conducted to prove conclusively that mercury in vaccines has caused brain damage.

 Nevertheless, the Institute of Medicine recommended that drug companies take all mercury out of all vaccines and over-the-counter drugs.